Photo by Sweta Meininger on Unsplash

 Other online resources:

-Alcohol is a depressant, which means that while it might help you relax in the moment, it can affect your mood and sleep in the long term.
+Alcohol is a depressant, which means it can affect your mood and sleep.

-It’s recommended to drink no more than 14 units of alcohol a week, spread across 3 days or more.
-That’s around 6 medium (175ml) glasses of wine, or 6 pints of 4% beer.
+The recommended limit is no more than 14 units a week, spread across 3 days or more (around 6 medium glasses of wine, or 6 pints of 4% beer).

 6. Self-care routines